Uzzythecurious/C-Code/README.md

 # C-Code
 A library of C code.
 Examples from course work and examples of structures or illustrative of important points.

-some of this code contains functions from libraries libcs50.
+<div>Some of this code contains functions from libraries libcs50.</div>

 <h2>How to compile</h2>
 <p>- First install the library from cs50 the link for how to do so: <a href="https://cs50.readthedocs.io/libraries/cs50/c/">here.</p>